jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 - Option 10: #227 Time-Sink: 5/5
 	- **Time Manipulation** (At the end of your turn, take another turn.)
 - Option 11: #302 Unknown: 13/13
+	- **Supersonic Punches** (In melee combat, this character strikes an additional two times and before other characters.)
+- Option 12: #666 Styx: 6/6
+	- **Death Touch** (At the start of each enemy Main Phase, choose an enemy character on that side.
+It strikes another character of your choice in its row.

 ^(Source: Rule insert)